rsdouglas/conceptual/README.md

 - Multiple diagram perspectives
 - Direct links to source code

-### ⚡ Fast and Local
+### ⚡ Privacy-First Analysis
-Works entirely offline.
-No data or source code leaves your machine.
+- **Local processing** - Code scanning and analysis runs locally
+- **Configurable LLMs** - Send only extracted symbols and code snippets to your chosen LLM provider
+- **No persistent storage** - No data is stored on external servers beyond LLM API calls
+- **Your API keys** - All LLM interactions use your configured API keys

 ---